Information for students

 Which element of each standard should be the focus when constructing a programme; the descriptor or action?

 The ITE programme should be aligned with the standards at the level pertaining to the award of Qualified Teacher Status (QTS).
-Further advice on the design of programmes has been provided to partnerships by Welsh Government as appendix 3 of the Accreditation Criteria document in September 2017.
+Further advice on the design of programmes was provided to partnerships by Welsh Government as appendix 3 of the Accreditation Criteria document in September 2017.

 What is the timetable for the allocation of student numbers?

-Can partnerships run or pilot programmes before September 2019?
+Can partnerships run or pilot programmes before they have been accredited?

-In short, the accreditation arrangements do not allow for programmes to be marketed and delivered before September 2019, as part of the new accreditation process that will be completed by the EWC in June 2018.
+In short, the accreditation arrangements do not allow for programmes to be marketed and delivered before they are due to formally commence.

 Under the Education Workforce Council (Accreditation of Initial Teacher Training) Additional Functions) Order 2017, EWC has a statutory responsibility to: